jakzal/zalas.pl/content/posts/on-granularity-of-tests-focused-on-behaviour/index.md

 I like to exercise my acceptance tests for coarser-grained behaviours through one of the higher levels.
 I often use them to create a "walking skeleton".
 This kind of tests won't execute every possible path.
-I won't write a lot of them either.
+I won't write a lot of them, either.
 This kind of tests will exercise big chunks of behaviours to confirm and document the business goals.
 These tests will also make sure everything is correctly wired together.
 These tests merely supplement the tests that exercise the finer-grained behaviours.